jackyzha0/jackyzha0.github.io/content/thoughts/A Pragmatic Precautionary Principle.md

 |Do nothing|$-\infty$|Finite|

 Of course, Pascal’s Wager has been subjected to a number of philosophical criticisms.
 Manson specifically focuses on the “many gods” objection as a way to dismantle both Pascal's Wager and the Catastrophe Principle.

-What if, for example, there are other gods aside from God that also promise an infinite payout?
-If you chose to believe in God and He does not exist but the other god does, it is plausible (non-zero possibility) that they could sentence you to eternal damnation (infinite punishment).
-As a result, this would make believing in God a risk not worth taking.
-That is, Pascal's Wager recommends a remedy (believing in God) that itself could lead to a catastrophic result (infinite punishment from a jealous god).

 Although many have pointed out flaws to the many-gods objection, it still brings to light the following general point regarding the catastrophe principle: "even if an e-effect is catastrophic, that fact cannot rationally compel us to impose an e-remedy unless we also know that the e-remedy itself does not lead to catastrophic results"[^2] (Manson 2002, pp. 272-3).